Electric Bikes FAQs

 Do e-bikes need insurance?For most states, no. Since laws regarding licensing and registration differ from state to state, the requirements for insurance differs as well.
 Check your state laws and transportation requirements to be sure.

 Do e-bikes have throttles?Some models do have throttles.
 Throttles can help to get you moving and can keep you going.
 Throttles cut out at a maximum of 20 MPH.
+Most models we carry will be pedal assist, providing smoother engagement and more control.

 How important is e-bike motor wattage?Motor wattage is only part of the story.
 What you are looking for is the proper engineering to give you the appropriate balance of battery and motor power for the bike you choose.